SyluxDX/cheatsheets/zsh/wsl-install.md

 Accept setting shell default to zsh

 #### Changing the Theme of oh-my-zsh
+- open file .zshrc, located on the home folder
 - Find and change this: `ZSH_THEME="robbyrussell"`
 - To this: `ZSH_THEME="agnoster"`